Adopt A Dolphin

 Cracker is often seen with the other females from the maternal group, including Shanty, Levy, Key and Flat-top spending quality mum and baby time together within the safety of the shallow waters of Leschenault Estuary.

-Calypso was born in 2007 to Shanty, who we call the matriarch of Koombana Bay.
-Calypso is often very inquisitive with guests on our Swim Tours.
-Although he is only a very occasional visitor to the Interaction Zone, he comes very close to people and often stays for quite long periods of time, sometimes when older brother Osho is visiting.
-Keeping in theme with the musical origin of his mother's name, Calypso was named after the music of Trinidad and Tobago.
-Calypso has four tiny nicks on the trailing edge of the dorsal fin and a mid-sized peduncle notch, where the rear of dorsal fin joins the body.
+Calypso is the calf of Shanty and is often very inquisitive with guests on our Swim Tours.
+Although she is only a very occasional visitor to the Interaction Zone, she comes very close to people and often stays for quite long periods of time, sometimes when older brother Osho is visiting.

 Steps for Adoption